 (4) For the purposes of subregulation (3)(a), but subject to subregulations (5) and (6), the index price for iron ore (the royalty ore) is —

-(a) the Platts midpoint price for iron ore of the same grade as the royalty ore; or
+(a) the Platts price for iron ore of the same grade as the royalty ore plus, if the royalty ore is lump ore, the Platts premium; or

-(b) if there is no Platts midpoint price for iron ore of the same grade as the royalty ore — the price calculated in accordance with the following formula —
+(b) if there is no Platts price for iron ore of the same grade as the royalty ore, the price calculated in accordance with the following formula —

+I=P×GR

 where —

-IP is the index price;
+I is the index price;

-MP is the Platts midpoint price for iron ore of the closest grade (the reference grade) to the grade of the royalty ore;
+P is the Platts price for iron ore of the closest grade (the reference grade) to the grade of the royalty ore plus, if the royalty ore is lump ore, the Platts premium;

 G is the percentage number of the grade of the royalty ore;

-RG is the percentage number of the reference grade.
+R is the percentage number of the reference grade.

-(5) If the grade of the royalty ore, or the closest grade to the grade of the royalty ore, is 58%, the Platts midpoint price is the Platts midpoint price described as “58% Fe low Al CFR North China”.
+(5) If the grade of the royalty ore, or the closest grade to the grade of the royalty ore, is 58%, the Platts price is the Platts price described as “58% Fe low Al CFR North China”.

-(6) If the grade of the royalty ore is halfway between 2 grades of iron ore listed in the Platts index, the lower of the 2 grades is to be taken to be the closest grade to the grade of the royalty ore.
+(6) If the grade of the royalty ore is halfway between 2 grades of iron ore listed in the Platts daily assessments, the lower of the 2 grades is to be taken to be the closest grade to the grade of the royalty ore.

 (7) For the purposes of subregulation (3)(b), the index freight component for iron ore is the Platts freight rate multiplied by 2.

 [Regulation 86AD inserted in Gazette 28 Nov 2014 p.
-4417-19.]
+4417-19; amended in Gazette 24 Jul 2018 p.
+2651-3.]

 86A.
 Payment of royalties